 Fiscal Stabilization Plan.
 The District's budgetary practices in recent fiscal years have resulted in budgets that project a structural deficit, resulting from budgeted expenditures continually exceeding budgeted revenues.
-(For the District's actual results, see "- District General Fund Budgets and Audited and Unaudited Actuals" and Table A-4 below.)
+(For the District's actual results, see "- District General Fund Budgets and Audited and Actuals" and Table A-4 below.)
 As a result, in January 2019, LACOE assigned a team of fiscal experts to coordinate with the District to implement actions to stabilize and improve the financial condition of the District.
 At LACOE's request, the District adopted a fiscal stabilization plan on June 18, 2019 (the "Fiscal Stabilization Plan").
-The Fiscal Stabilization Plan includes a teacher-to-administrator ratio waiver, savings resulting from the 50-State Medicare Advantage Plan, and certain health benefit savings for an aggregate of \$280 million in savings in fiscal years 2019-20 through 2021-22.
-The District implemented the Fiscal Stabilization Plan during fiscal year 2019-20 and has included the reductions included in the Fiscal Stabilization Plan in its Fiscal Year 2020-21 Original Adopted Budget and Fiscal Year 2020-21 Revised Budget.
-Specifically, the Fiscal Year 2020-21 Revised Budget includes a one-time interfund transfer of \$225 million in fiscal year 2020-21 from the Health and Welfare Fund to the General Fund, which represents healthcare savings from the 50-State Medicare Advantage Plan of \$125 million and health benefit savings of \$100 million.
-The fiscal experts assigned by LACOE and the District continue to work together to implement actions necessary to stabilize and improve the financial condition of the District.
+The Fiscal Stabilization Plan includes a teacher-to-administrator ratio waiver, savings resulting from the 50-State Medicare Advantage Plan, and certain health benefit savings for an aggregate of \$332 million in savings in fiscal years 2019-20 through 2021-22 based on the District's first interim report for fiscal year 2020-21 (the "Fiscal Year 2020-21 First Interim Report").
+The District implemented the Fiscal Stabilization Plan during fiscal year 2019-20 and has included the reductions included in the Fiscal Stabilization Plan in its Fiscal Year 2020-21 Original Adopted Budget, Fiscal Year 2020-21 Revised Budget, and Fiscal Year 2020-21 First Interim Report.
+Specifically, the Fiscal Year 2020-21 First Interim Report includes a one-time interfund transfer of \$227 million in fiscal year 2020-21 from the Health and Welfare Fund to the General Fund, which represents healthcare savings from the 50-State Medicare Advantage Plan of \$125 million and health benefit savings of \$102 million.
+LACOE and the District continue to work together to implement actions necessary to stabilize and improve the financial condition of the District, but LACOE has not required a new fiscal stabilization plan in light of the District's positive certifications on recent interim reports.